Sanctions Brochures are an overview of OFAC's regulations with regard to the South Sudan-related Sanctions. They are useful quick reference tools.

 Legal Framework for the South Sudan-related Sanctions

 The South Sudan-related sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
+Modifications to these regulations are posted in the Federal Register.

 - 13664 - Blocking Property of Certain Persons with Respect to South Sudan (April 3, 2014)